Banno/simple-plugin-example/README.md

 # Plugin Example
-This example plugin is best used when following along with the [Build Your First Plugin](https://jackhenry.dev/open-api-docs/plugins/quickstarts/BuildYourFirstPlugin/).
+This example plugin is best used when following along with the [Build Your First Plugin](https://jackhenry.dev/open-api-docs/plugins/quickstarts/BuildYourFirstPlugin/) quickstart.

 ## How to Run
 1. Install dependencies `npm install`